UTAS –University of Tasmania Judo Club facilities are based at the Unigym Hobart at 3 Grace Street, Sandy Bay.

-The University of Tasmania Judo Club was established in April 1954 and became a member of Sports Council in May of that year.
+The Judo Club was established in April 1954 and became a member of Sports Council in May of that year.
 There were several instructors in the early years, including Lyall Bradshaw, Faye Williams, Noel Williams, Graham Newbury and Maurice Appleyard.
 From 1964 until 1969, the instructor was Jeff Pitcher.
 Tim Waters became the main instructor until 1978.
 Instruction was passed to Ken Walker, then Michael Briers and for a short period in the late 1980’s (after Walker and Briers had moved interstate), judo instruction was provided on a shared basis, between Maurice Appleyard, Robert Wedd and Pat Rafferty.
 Milos Kovacik arrived from Sydney in 1990, and took over the instruction of the club until 2012.

 Name: Hobart University Judo Club